CoolPluginsTeam/translate-words/readme.txt

 * **Inline Translation:** Translate specific widgets or blocks of content directly within the editor, without translating the entire page, using advanced AI-powered translation tools.

-* **Custom Post Type Translation:** If your site uses custom post types **(like "Events", "Portfolios", "Testimonials", etc.)**, using Linguator, you can translate all of them.

-* **Media Translation Management:** Translate image titles, captions, alt text, and descriptions to match each language.

-* **Menu Translation:** Create separate navigation menus per language and let visitors switch between them.
+* **Media and Menu Translation Management:** Translate image titles, captions, alt text, and descriptions to match each language.
+Create separate navigation menus per language and let visitors switch between them.

-* **Taxonomy Translation:** Linguator plugin supports the translation of default WordPress taxonomies (like categories and tags) or custom ones, ensuring content stays organized in every language.

 * **Language Switcher:** Add a language switcher to your site with multiple display options, including Classic, Block-based, and Elementor widget styles, to easily switch languages.

-* **RTL Language Support:** Linguator offers full support for right-to-left (RTL) languages like Arabic and Hebrew.
-It automatically adjusts text direction, alignment, and layout to ensure your multilingual site displays correctly in every supported language.

-* **Browser Language Detection:** Automatically display your site in the visitor's preferred language based on their browser settings.

-* **Supports Popular Page Builders:** Linguator works smoothly with page builders like Elementor and Gutenberg — making it easy to translate visually designed pages without breaking layouts.

  **Trusted by 80,000+ users worldwide**, Linguator is built by experts in AI translation — the same team behind [**LocoAI – Auto Translate for Loco Translate**](https://wordpress.org/plugins/automatic-translator-addon-for-loco-translate).
 With [**580+ five-star reviews**](https://wordpress.org/plugins/automatic-translator-addon-for-loco-translate/#reviews), our plugins are proven to deliver quality and user satisfaction.

 #### Service Provider